At least 11,000 years ago

 Overnight winter lodging opens in park and continues yearly.

 Grizzly bear listed as threatened species in the lower 48 states.

-Public Law 100-443 protects hydrothermal features in national parks from geothermal development on adjacent federal lands.
-Summer of Fire: more than 790,000 acres affected by fires in Yellowstone.
+Public Law 100-443 protects hydrothermal features in national parks from geothermal development on adjacent federal lands; wildfire burns approximately 36% of the park.

 Congress enacts a law allowing a percentage of park entrance fees to be kept in the parks.